matthieu-bt/business-guide/source/account/signatureusage.rst

 The CSV document will contain the following information:
   - **User** – member's e-mail address or an API
   - **Cost centre** –  cost centre within your business (available only to Skribble Enterprise customers with an active single sign-on).
-Tthis column will be empty if not specified by your company).
+This column will be empty if not specified by your company).
   - **Self SES, AES and QES** – number of signatures made by members
   - **Invited SES, AES and QES** – number of signatures made by the signatories who were invited to sign by the members of your Skribble Business